judeclark19/v-cell-2/v_cell_rebuild_plan.md

 - Guests can access "/game" and "/settings".
 - Guests can visit "/stats", but the page renders a friendly prompt to log in (no redirect).
 - Logged-in users can access all routes.
+- MVP rule: do not redirect guests away from /stats; render the page shell with a login prompt instead.

 Implementation note: